Resonating Valence Bond States in an Electron-Phonon System

-The RK point on the square lattice is a strange quantum multi-critical point.
-A wide class of perturbations can induce incommensurate crystalline phases around the point, through a mechanism known as Cantor deconfinement~\cite{PhysRevB.69.224415,PhysRevB.75.094406}.
-We note that these relevant terms generically exist in the higher-order processes that are neglected in this study.
-It is also worth noting that the inclusion of a small admixture of further (second neighbor) range dimers can stabilize a $\mathbb{Z}_2$ spin liquid phase proximate to the RK point, similar to that seen in the triangular lattice~\cite{PhysRevLett.99.247203}.
-Therefore, slightly away from the asymptotic limit, the RK point is likely to broaden into a regime with multiple additional quantum phases.
-Interestingly, it is also possible that a power-law critical phase may also be stabilized near a range of parameters around the RK point at finite temperature~\cite{PhysRevB.64.144416,dabholkar2022re}.
+Further numerical and analytical investigations have fleshed out the full phase diagram of this model.
+On the square lattice, for the model defined in Eq. \ref{RK}, the RK point is a critical point separating two different VBS states: staggered (for $V_2>\tau_2>0$) and plaquette (for $0<V_2<\tau_2$)~\cite{PhysRevLett.100.037201,PhysRevB.103.094421}.
+More generally, it is an unstable multi-critical point described by the quantum Lifshitz model~\cite{PhysRevB.69.224415,fradkin2013field}, near which a wide class of perturbations can induce incommensurate crystalline phases through a mechanism known as Cantor deconfinement~\cite{PhysRevB.69.224415,PhysRevB.75.094406}.
+We label the region that may host such additional phases ``IC'' in Fig.~\ref{PhaseDiagram}.~\footnote{ We note that these relevant terms generically exist in the higher-order terms that are neglected in this study.
+It is also worth noting that the inclusion of a small admixture of further (second neighbor) range dimers can stabilize a $\mathbb{Z}_2$ spin liquid phase proximate to the RK point, similar to that seen in the triangular lattice~\cite{PhysRevLett.99.247203}. } On the triangular lattice, the RK point lies on the boundary of a phase that exhibits $\mathbb{Z}_2$ topological order in a range of $\nu_c \tau_2 <V_2<\tau_2$ with $\nu_c \lesssim 0.8$ (marked $\mathbb{Z}_2$ in Fig.~\ref{PhaseDiagram}); two different VBS occur for other ranges of parameters: staggered (for $V_2>\tau_2>0$) and $\sqrt{12}\times \sqrt{12}$ (for $0<V_2<\nu_c \tau_2$)~\cite{PhysRevLett.86.1881,PhysRevB.71.224109}, which we also refer to as ``plaquette VBS'' in the schematic phase diagram Fig.~\ref{PhaseDiagram}.

-The RK model is known to have several types of excitations: spinons, holons, and visions.
-In the current case, while visions have relatively low creation energy $\sim \tau_2$, the creation of spinons or holons requires large energy cost $\sim \mathcal{E}_2$ or $\sim\Ueph$ in order to break a dimer.
-Therefore, when lightly doping holes into the system near the RK point such that $|n-1| = x \ll 1$, we will likely have dimer vacancies as charge carriers leading to condensation with $x \tau_1 \sim x \frac{t^6}{\mathcal{E}_{12}^5}$ as the characteristic energy scale (SC transition temperature $T_\text{c}$).
+The $\mathbb{Z}_2$ spin liquid is known to have several types of excitations: spinons, holons, and visions.
+In the current case, while visions have relatively low creation energy $\sim \tau_2$, the creation of spinons or holons carries a large energy cost $\sim \mathcal{E}_2$ or $\sim\Ueph$ in order to break a dimer.
+Therefore, when lightly doping holes into the system near the RK point such that $|n-1| = x \ll 1$, we will likely have dimer vacancies as charge carriers leading to condensation with SC $T_c$ determined by the coherence scale, $T_c \sim x \tau_1 \sim x \frac{t^6}{\mathcal{E}_{12}^5}$~\footnote{We note that there can be rich physics for dilute doped holes~\cite{PhysRevB.107.L140401,PhysRevB.102.214437, PhysRevB.107.L041103} even from an ordered state, which should be analyzed more carefully in future studies.}.
+For the square lattice RK model, exactly at the RK point, there are also gapless ``resonon'' excitations with momenta near $(\pi,\pi)$ and a quadratic dispersion.
+Since the motion of the dimers is tied to that of the phonons, the emergence of such excitations should be observable in measurements of the phonon spectrum, e.g. through neutron scattering.